Inside Linfield -

 To bring together all the semesters of nursing students and foster mentorship within the students through group participation in hosting events open discussion of student life and academics.

-To connect students to campus resources such as the Assistant Director of Student Life/Inclusion and Access, the Assistant Director of Student Life/Residential Experience, Learning Support Service, Counseling Services, etc.
+To connect students to campus resources such as the Student Life/Diversity and Inclusion, Learning Support Service, Counseling Services, etc.

 To identify leaders within the Linfield and greater Portland community that can aid in the education and personal growth of Linfield nursing students by providing opportunities to attend educational community events sharing opportunities to participate in community events.